 The History Department's undergraduate program is designed to provide a comprehensive understanding of the past while teaching important analytical skills, including: research, writing, communication, source evaluation, critical thinking, and analysis that enable students to succeed in a wide variety of careers.

 A historical perspective is valuable in nearly every profession.
 History provides the essential background for understanding the roots of social issues and current global problems.
-Whether you’re interested in teaching, politics, economics, business, criminal justice, social work, the health sciences, activism, or any other field, we offer a wide range of courses that expand your knowledge.
 We welcome all students to take our courses.
 You might even consider a minor in history!

 Our extensive range of courses enables each student to choose classes that reflect their personal interests.
 In addition to survey courses in U.S. History, World History, and Western Experience, our faculty teach over 35 different specialized “electives” in the areas of U.S., European, Latin American, African, Middle Eastern, and World History.
-Examples of recent courses include: U.S. Constitutional History, Civil War & Reconstruction, U.S. Women’s History, U.S. Food & Spirit History, African American History, The Crusades, Rise of the Roman Republic, Drugs in Latin America, Contemporary Africa, The Modern Middle East, Archaeology, Museum Studies, History of Genocide, History of Baseball, and Labor & Economic History.
+Examples of recent courses include: U.S. Constitutional History, Civil War & Reconstruction, U.S. Women’s History, U.S. Food & Spirit History, The Crusades, Rise of the Roman Republic, Drugs in Latin America, Contemporary Africa, The Modern Middle East, Museum Studies, History of Baseball, and Labor & Economic History.

 For those who prefer remote learning, we offer a terrific online history B.A. program.
 Since 2012, Westfield State University has consistently ranked in the top 15% of U.S. News & World Report’s “Best Online Bachelor’s Program” rankings.
 In 2016, Westfield State was ranked #6 by CollegeChoice.net in the category “Best Online Liberal Arts Colleges for Bachelors Degrees.”